-This juicy and delicious Old Fashioned Cherry Cobbler Recipe is made easy with canned pitted Sour Red Cherries, self-rising flour, and butter.
+This juicy, delicious Old Fashioned Cherry Cobbler Recipe is made easy with canned Sour Red Cherries, self-rising flour and butter.

 Drain cherries, reserve juice and set aside

 Melt butter in an 8" square baking pan or 2 quart casserole dish.

 Mix together sifted flour and 3/4 cup sugar in a mixing bowl.
 Add milk and cherry juice.
 Stir until smooth.
 Stir in vanilla extract. (batter will be very thin).
 Pour batter over melted butter.
 Do Not Stir.